A Method with Convergence Rates for Optimization Problems with Variational Inequality Constraints: Addressing the case where is unbounded

-(b) The gradient mapping $\nabla f$ is Lipschitz with parameter $L_f>0$. \end{assumption} \begin{remark} By allowing $L_F$, $B_F$ to take zero values, \cref{assum:L_C} provides a unifying structure for considering both smooth and nonsmooth cases.
+(b) The gradient mapping $\nabla f$ is Lipschitz with parameter $L_f>0$. \end{assumption} \begin{remark} By allowing $L_F$ {or} $B_F$ to {be zero}, \cref{assum:L_C} provides a unifying structure for considering both smooth and nonsmooth cases.
 In particular, when $L_F=0$, part (a) refers to a bounded, but possibly non-Lipschitzian mapping $F$.
-Also, when $B_F=0$, part (a) refers to a Lipschitzian, but possibly unbounded mapping $F$ over the set $X$. \end{remark} The following recursive relation will play a key role in establishing the convergence. \begin{lemma}[A recursive error bound for \cref{alg:aRB-IRG}] Consider the sequence $\{x_k\}$ in \cref{alg:aRB-IRG}.
+Also, when $B_F=0$, part (a) refers to a Lipschitzian, but possibly unbounded mapping $F$. \end{remark} The following recursive relation will play a key role in establishing the convergence. \begin{lemma}[A recursive error bound for \cref{alg:aRB-IRG}] Consider the sequence $\{x_k\}$ in \cref{alg:aRB-IRG}.
 Let \cref{assum:problem_unboundedX}, \cref{assum:random sample}, and \cref{assum:L_C} hold.
-Suppose $\{\gamma_k\}$ and $\{\eta_k\}$ are nonincreasing and strictly positive where $\lim_{k\to \infty}\eta_k=0$, and $\frac{\gamma_k}{\eta_k} \leq \frac{\mu_f\prob{{min}}}{2\prob{{max}}\left(L_F^2+\eta_0^2L_f^2\right)}$ for all $k\geq 0$.
+Suppose $\{\gamma_k\}$ and $\{\eta_k\}$ are nonincreasing and strictly positive where $\lim_{k\to \infty}\eta_k=0$ and $\frac{\gamma_k}{\eta_k} \leq \frac{\mu_f\prob{{min}}}{2\prob{{max}}\left(L_F^2+\eta_0^2L_f^2\right)}$ for all $k\geq 0$.
 Then, for all $k\geq 1$:

 \end{lemma} \begin{proof} From \cref{def:err_D}, we have: